 1. Flash - Tap to turn ON, Auto, OFF (available on iPhones and iPad Pro only)

-3. Photo Library or Choose Files - Your choices are :
+3. Photo Library, Video Library or Choose Files - Your choices are :

 For more details on each option refer to Option 3 below